-The staff of the Wren Building does not involve itself with matters of faith, ritual, taste, or style.
+The staff of the Wren Building does not involve itself with matters of faith, ritual, taste or style.
 We do concern ourselves with matters that affect the safety and comfort of your guests and matters that bear on the welfare of the Wren Building.
 That said, please don't hesitate to contact us with questions about how things are usually done.
-Please refer to our Terms & Conditions document for more information.
+Please refer to our Terms & Conditions (pdf) for more information.

 Lighting & Electrical Service

 The antique chandelier in the Chapel is electrified and equipped with a dimmer.
 There are also concealed lights (also with dimmers) in the window sills.
 The Chapel lighting was designed so that its color and intensity are appropriate for a historic interior.
 This means that on a cloudy day or during an evening wedding, the Chapel will be adequately illuminated, but not blazing with light.
-If you are concerned about light levels, please make an appointment with Louise to see the Chapel after dark.
+If you are concerned about light levels, please make an appointment with Kimberly to see the Chapel after dark.
 You might also consider scheduling your rehearsal at the same hour as your wedding, so you'll know what to expect the next day.

 Climate Control and Doors